oracc/nisaba/README.md

 format](http://oracc.museum.upenn.edu/doc/help/editinginatf/index.html),
-originally developed for the [ORACC Project](http://oracc.museum.upenn.edu/index.html) in order to view and edit documents recording the content of cunneiform tablets from various ancient Mesopatamian cultures, translated and formatted for the modern reader.
+originally developed for the [ORACC Project](http://oracc.museum.upenn.edu/index.html) in order to view and edit documents recording the content of cunneiform tablets from various ancient Mesopotamian cultures, translated and formatted for the modern reader.

 ## Development workflow